-profits, which determines the extent to which the deferred tax assets the estimations of future taxable income. are recognized or not recognized.
+There is inherent uncertainty involved in forecasting future taxable profits, which determines the extent to which the deferred tax assets are recognized or not recognized.

-BDT 20.67 million as at 31st December 2021.
+LankaBangla Finance Limited reports net deferred tax assets totaling to BDT 20.67 million as at 31st December 2021.

-their recoverability is dependent on forecasts of future profitability over a number of years.
+Significant judgment is required in relation to deferred tax assets as their recoverability is dependent on forecasts of future profitability over a number of years.